-Social Security Disability Income (SSDI) is an important safety net for workers, providing monthly cash benefits to those who are unable to work for a year or more because of a disability.
+Social Security Disability Income (SSDI) and Supplemental Security Income (SSI) are important safety nets for workers, providing monthly cash benefits to those who are unable to work for a year or more because of a disability.
 But filing can be complex, and the initial claim often results in a denial.
 If this has happened to you, you’re not alone.

 We have thirty years’ experience in helping our fellow Mainers through the complex Social Security Disability application and appeals process, and would love to use our experience to help you with your claim.
 If you also have a Workers’ Compensation claim, we can assist you in managing both claims so that you can pursue them simultaneously.